aaronparker/intune/README.md

 # Intune scripts

-Various scripts for use with devices managed by Microsoft Intune and other management tools
+Various scripts for use with devices managed Microsoft Endpoint Manager / Intune.